 Summer, Uptown (chamber versions)

 Composers have often incorporated elements of popular music into their concert music.
-Dance forms such as the gavotte and the gigue were liberally used by Bach in his solo suites, Haydn found inspiration in Croatian folk song while Mahler introduced the Ländler (an Austrian dance related to the waltz) into his symphonies.
-Examples of this practice in the twentieth century include Ives’ quotation of popular marches and Copland’s use of cowboy songs in his ballets.
-Summer, Uptown also looks to popular elements – here, from the diversity of jazz – for its language, approach and character.
+Summer, Uptown looks to the diversity of jazz for its language, approach and character.
 The work is in a ternary form, defined by both tempi and style.
 The “A” sections are relaxed with swung eighth-notes while the “B” section is more turbulent, with an underlying Latin feel to it.
 There is no direct quotation of any existing popular material in this piece.
 Rather, it is only the general nature of these styles of music which is invoked.

-After you place your order below, please send an email to me indicating which chamber version you would like to receive.
+When you place your order below, please let me know which chamber version you would like to receive.

 - Date completed:

 You may order this composition securely with PayPal.
 Please use the pull-down menu to select the format you prefer (PDF or printed copy) and click the "Add to Cart" button.
 You may also click "View Cart" which brings you to your "Cart" page.
 Prior to ordering, please review the Contact & Order page.